opencasestudies/ocs-template-quarto/README.md

 ### Content

 For the overall content of the Open Case Study, each portion of the case study is split into individual `.qmd` files.
 They are included in order within the `index.qmd` file.
 Certain case studies will not have every component, and so we can toggle those on and off using short code and header booleans.
+This is mostly for others using our case studies to teach, as they might want to have a version that only has part of the case study.
+For our core team, we will likely have all components for our case studies.
 Below is a list of all of the sub-component `.qmd` files in checklist form.
 Besides the listed changes below, `index.qmd` should not need updated.

 * [ ] `index.qmd`
   * [ ] Update Case Study Title